 The regional procurement team from Fuji Xerox Asia Pacific Pte Ltd and our Supplies group meet with strategic mill partners, undertaking site audit visits where compliance to standards, including our sustainable paper procurement policy, are reviewed.

-Fuji Xerox Australia is certified for FSC ® C009629 and PEFC ™ /21-31-83 Chain of Custody.
+Fuji Xerox Australia is certified for The Forest Stewardship Council (FSC®) C009629 and The Programme for the Endorsement of Forest Certification (PEFC™) /21-31-83 Chain of Custody.
 This means that that at every stage, agreed systems and processes are in place to guarantee the integrity of the certified products.
 We are audited annually to retain certification.

 Of all papers sold to our Australian customers, 100 percent are either FSC ® C009629 certified, PEFC ™ /21-31-83 certified, carbon neutral or made from recycled materials.